I decided to take the CASP exam for only one reason…

-The best way to pass the CASP exam is to pass the entry level Security+ test and then work in the industry for around 5 years and learn everything you can along the way.
+The best way to pass the CASP exam is to pass the entry-level Security+ test and then work in the industry for around five years and learn everything you can along the way.

-The reason that I say this is because the CASP exam requires you to have deep knowledge in the cyber security domains.
+The reason that I say this is because the CASP exam requires you to have in-depth knowledge in the cybersecurity domains.

 The simulation questions are all given at the beginning of the test.

-I had about 7 different simulations and it took me an average of about 5-10 minutes to complete each of these.
+I had about seven different simulations, and it took me an average of about 5-10 minutes to complete each of these.
 You have 165 minutes allocated to complete the test.
-I felt pretty confident that I could zip through the multiple choice questions so I was not concerned about moving slowly on the simulations.
+I felt pretty confident that I could zip through the multiple-choice questions, so I was not concerned about moving slowly on the simulations.

 Unlike the CISSP, you can go back and review your answers on the CASP exam.